paulrouget/vianaic/README.md

 ![Vianaic Letters](./refs/letters.jpg "Vianaic Letters")

-*Notes: do not use the bottom line of the Y letter if it's not connecting to anything (at the end of a word).*
+*Notes: do not use the bottom line of the Y letter if it is not connecting to anything (at the end of a word).*

 ![Vianaic Connecting Letters](./refs/connect.jpg "Vianaic Connecting Letters")